RagnarB83/ash-documentation/docs/Highlevel_CC_CBS_workflows.rst

 The final FCI/CBS bond dissociation energy calculated by ASH is 228.50 kcal/mol which is in excellent agreement with experiment: 228.4 kcal/mol (corrected for ZPE).

-.. warning:: The Goodson extrapolation formula when using HF, CCSD and CCSD(T) energies has now always found to be a reliable approach.
+.. warning:: The Goodson extrapolation formula when using HF, CCSD and CCSD(T) energies has not always found to be a reliable approach.
     See discussion in:

     - D. Feller and D. A. Dixon, J. Phys.
 Chem.
 A 107, 9641 (2003)